 I learned this lesson years ago with one of my other passions; shooting.
 I went through this stage as much of us did shooting 44 magnum, 357 magnum, 12 gauge shotgun, slugs, and rifles such as 375 Weatherby, and 450 nitro almost exclusively.
 After a while, I realized I had almost as many giggles just shooting 22 and saved a lot of money and my shoulder in the process!

-Admittedly, I have not used the Reiff knife very much and brought it along to try to put it through its spaces.
+Admittedly, I have not used the Reiff knife very much and brought it along to try to put it through its paces.
 My limited initial impressions, as well as indications from other users are that it is extremely capable.
 I will do some testing with it in the future and tell you all about it!
 I can say that it is built like a tank, and the handle is oversized which is something I always appreciate with my meaty paws!

 As hinted above, my folding knife choices probably would’ve been slightly different if I spent more time on it.
 The Gayle Bradley 2 is almost always in my jeans pocket these days, so it just came along as a matter of fact.
 It is great for almost everything, including: self defense, light outdoors and bushcrafting work, and makes great feather sticks!
 It also happens to be a great carver.
 The problem is I don’t like to bring it around water or where I am sweating excessively.
 The M4 simply rusts and corrodes very easily in my experience, as it did when I didn’t stay on top of it hiking in Pennsylvania.
 This is the trade-off for the amazing scary sharpness and toughness that it gives you, and to my mind, it is more than fair in that regard; you just have to keep it dry, or wipe it down after use.